UniStuttgart-VISUS/MWK-UnityKolabEnv/docs/README.md

 ### 4.2 Inviwo VR-Interop Projects

 When starting inviwo the first time you are presented with example projects that are bundled with inviwo.
-One simple example project is **boron.inv**.
+One simple example project is **boron.inv**, shown below.

 ![Inviwo boron.inv example project](images/Inviwo-Vrinterop-1.png "Inviwo boron.inv example project")

-To make an inviwo project VR-ready you need to adapt the project network to render two images - one for the left eye and one for the right.
+To make an inviwo project VR-ready you need to adapt the inviwo processor network to render two images - one for the left eye and one for the right.
 The two resulting images should be exported to UnityKolabEnv using **Spout** processors with their Sender Name properties set to ``/UnityInterop/DefaultNameLeft`` and ``/UnityInterop/DefaultNameRight`` for the left and right image, respectively.

 You need a **ZmqReceiver** processor to receive rendering data broadcasted by UnityKolabEnv and a **ZmqVolumeBoxProcessor** to broadcast bounding box information to UnityKolabEnv.
 The ZmqReceiver processor needs to be configured to receive certain data values and pass them to the appropriate processors in the processor network.
 This provides inviwo with the VR rendering parameters to render images that correspond to the scene in VR.

-In the *AddParameter* propertiy of the ZmqReceiver add the following **Properties** and connect them to the network.
+In the *AddParameter* propertiy of the ZmqReceiver add the following **Properties** and connect them to processors in the network.
 Make sure to use the **Address** values stated below, or else received data may not be assigned correctly to the properties.
 In the image below you can see an example configuration of an inviwo network for VR rendering with UnityKolabEnv.
 The processors marked red are processors that are responsible for communicating VR rendering data - either receiving rendering state and distributing it in the network (ZmqRecevier) or broadcasting rendering results back to UnityKolabEnv (Spout, ZmqVolumeBoxProcessor).

 The inviwo **mint** branch at [github.com/geringsj/inviwo](https://github.com/geringsj/inviwo/tree/mint) contains a VR-ready example project at ``inviwo/data/workspaces/boron-interop.inv`` that extends the *boron.inv* and uses all VR interop features currently implemented.
 Note that some properties and property values of the *ZmqReceiver* processor (e.g. the addresses mentioned below) are not shown in the inviwo GUI and you need to inspect the project file in a text editor to see the full configuration of the processor.